jdohertydev/blast-off/README.md

 ## Features

+## User Input Validation

+The Python code employs several mechanisms to validate user input, ensuring smooth interaction and adherence to game rules.

+1. **Input Prompt Functions:**
+   - The `typing_input(text)` function is responsible for getting user input.
+It displays the specified `text` parameter as a prompt, waits for user input, and returns the entered value to the calling function.

+2. **Name Input Validation:**
+   - The `take_name_input()` function ensures that the user provides a valid name.
+It prompts the user to enter their name and checks if it contains only alphabetical characters.
+Empty or whitespace-only inputs are rejected, and the user is prompted until a valid name is provided.

+3. **Warm-up Question Validation:**
+   - The `ask_warmup_question(name)` function poses a warm-up question requiring a numeric answer.
+It uses a `try-except` block to handle non-numeric inputs, prompting the user to enter a valid numeric digit.

+4. **Game Start Validation:**
+   - The `game_start(name)` function prompts the user to accept the mission terms with a 'yes' or 'no' response.
+It continues to prompt the user until a valid response is received.

+5. **Difficulty Level Selection Validation:**
+   - The `choose_difficulty(name)` function prompts the user to select a difficulty level ('Junior', 'Senior', or 'Chief').
+It ensures that the user's input matches one of these options, repeatedly prompting until a valid choice is made.

+6. **Word Guess Validation:**
+   - During gameplay, the user is prompted to guess a letter or word.
+The input is validated:
+     - 'ABORT' input terminates the game.
+     - Single alphabetical characters are considered letter guesses.
+     - Strings matching the target word's length and consisting of alphabetical characters are treated as word guesses.
+     - If the input doesn't meet these criteria, an error message is displayed, and the user is prompted to try again.

 ### Logo and graphics

 * The logo and graphic featured in the splash screen are made in ASCII characters as graphics are not supported in Heroku.
 This gives the game a classic arcade feeling.